matheusfacure/python-causality-handbook/README.md

 ## How to Support This Work

 Causal Inference for the Brave and True is an open-source material on mostly econometrics and the statistics of science.
 It uses only free software, based in Python.
 Its goal is to be accessible, not only financially, but intellectually.
 I've tried my best to keep the writing entertaining while maintaining the necessary scientific rigor.
 Recently, the book has been translated into Vietnamese by some very nice folks from the London School of Economics.
-Although I was thrilled by it, the translation process also revealed the insufficiencies of my english.
+Although I was thrilled by it, the translation process also revealed the insufficiencies of my English.
 For this reason, I'm looking for funds to hire professional proofreading services and sort that problem once and for all.
 To help me with that, go to https://www.patreon.com/causal_inference_for_the_brave_and_true